LilaKelland/LilaKelland/README.md

 ### Papaoutai
 - An iOS app that tracks the time a partner spends (aka hides) in bathroom.
 (Started as a pandemic inside joke.)
 - Uses BLE from an Arduino Nano to connect to iphone in background mode, and track time within a preset proximity.
-- On BLE disconnection, the iOS app sends time data to mongoDB via Node.js/ Express framework.
+- On BLE disconnection, the iOS app sends time data to mongoDB via Node.js/ Express.
 - Currently working on figuring out how to get mongoCharts onto the iphone to display usage stats.
 - Next steps after that is to use alerts to update phone with usage stats.